-Great.
-Now I have no idea where I'm going.
-Oh wait... the mask.
-How did I forget?
+Great, now I have no idea where I'm going!
+Oh, wait... the mask.
+How could I forget?

-When he came to a junction he was instructed to go right and he obeyed.
+When he came to a junction, he was instructed to go right, and he obeyed.
 It was another minute of crawling before he heard the loud humming of machinery coming from below.
-Quickly he broke off the nearest vent cover and jumped out.
-He fell down farther than he expected.
-It hurt his legs to land that hard, but not too badly.
-He had just become too confident.
+He quickly broke off the nearest vent cover and jumped out.
+He fell farther than he expected.
+It hurt his legs on landing, but mostly hurt his pride.
+He had become too confident.
 Now he turned off the mask.

-Then he arrived at a freight elevator, and he was just about to get on before he noticed a camera.
-Jumping out of the way he managed to avoid it seeing him.
+Finally, he arrived at a something familiar, a freight elevator.
+He was just about to board it when he spotted a camera.
+Jumping out of the way, he managed to avoid having it see him.

 That was close!
 How am I supposed to get past that thing?

-All his instincts told him to go back, but the thing inside him was stronger and it forced him to move onward.
-He had no choice but to follow it although he continued to wonder if it was not just a figment of his wild imagination.
+All his survival instincts told him to go back, but the thing inside him was stronger, and it forced him to move onward.
+He had little choice but to follow it, although he always second guessed it.
+At times like this, he wondered if it wasn't just a figment of his imagination.

-Only a short distance later he stopped at a vent cover looking down into a small, circular room.
+Only a short distance later, he stopped at a vent cover that overlooked a small, circular room.
 The only light in the room came from the dozens of monitors that surrounded the perimeter.
-Also there were countless buttons and other tools of so many colors, shapes, and sizes.
+A myriad of buttons and other tools of many colors, shapes, and sizes were seen all over the place.
 The text and images shown on the screen made no sense to him, and neither did the room's inhabitants.

 There were two robots or people seated motionlessly in front of the monitors, he didn't know which.
-They were in the shape of humans but covered entirely in shiny, dark gray, ominous-looking suits, and their heads were hidden inside simple blocky helmets.
+They were in the shape of humans but covered entirely in shiny, dark gray, ominous-looking suits; and their heads were hidden inside simple blocky helmets.
 Their real form could not be seen.
-This sight scared him, but he was at least confident that they could not see him.
+This sight worried him, but he was confident that they could not see him.